 Can we offer our opioid-dependent patients greater freedom?

-Join expert faculty sharing best-practice treatment approaches using long-acting buprenorphine formulations, including patient-reported outcomes and perspectives from a key national pilot
+Watch as expert faculty share best-practice treatment approaches using long-acting buprenorphine formulations, including patient-reported outcomes and perspectives from a key national pilot

 Register now for the IOTOD 2021 virtual conference: Monday 26th - Tuesday 27th April

 Register for the 2-day virtual event that will include panel discussions, symposiums, workshops and more!